yandex/perforator/CONTRIBUTING.md

+# Contributing to Perforator

+We always appreciate contributions from the community.
+Thank you for your interest!

+## Reporting bugs and requesting enhancements

+We use GitHub Issues for tracking bug reports and feature requests.
+You can use [this link](https://github.com/yandex/perforator/issues/new) to create a new issue.
+Please note that all issues should be in English so that they are accessible to the whole community.

+## General discussions

+You can use [this link](https://github.com/yandex/perforator/discussions/new/choose) to start a new discussion.

+## Contributing patches

+We use Pull Requests to receive patches from external contributors.

+Each non-trivial pull request should be linked to an issue.
+Additionally, issue should have `accepted` label.
+This way, risk of PR rejection is minimized.

-## Notice to external contributors
+### Legal notice to external contributors
-### General info
+#### General info
-Hello!
 In order for us (YANDEX LLC) to accept patches and other contributions from you, you will have to adopt our Contributor License Agreement (the “CLA”).
 The current version of the CLA you may find here:

 * https://yandex.ru/legal/cla/?lang=en (in English)
 * https://yandex.ru/legal/cla/?lang=ru (in Russian).